 Join us as we embrace off-the-map experiences and discover the medieval traditions of this fascinating culture.
 Enjoy scenic hikes through the dense forests of Transylvania and explore the picturesque Carpathian Mountains.

 Welcome to Romania!
-Upon arrival at Cluj International Airport you will be met by your guide and start your journey to the beautiful region of Maramures.
+Upon arrival at Cluj International Airport, you will be met by your guide and start your journey to the beautiful region of Maramures (160 km, 3-hour drive).

 Continue your journey to Hoteni, one of the few settlements in Maramures developed on the hills of Piedmont Gutâi.
 In the evening you will reach Breb, where you will have a traditional dinner and spend the night.
 (D)

-Today you will be spending time visiting Maramures, an open air museum.
-The locals have managed to overcome hardship, living by two principles: live your life to the full and cherish, above all, the richness of the soul.
+Today you will be spending time visiting Maramures an open-air museum.
+The locals have managed to overcome hardship, living by 2 principles: live your life to the full and cherish, above all, the richness of the soul.
 You will start exploring this wonderful region with Breb.
 The houses and old wooden churches in Breb are nowadays part of the UNESCO World Heritage Sites.
-The people here are warm and they will tell you about their life and even invite you into their house.
+The people here are warm, and they will tell you about their life and even invite you into their house.
 For lunch, you’ll have the opportunity to enjoy fresh products and delicious fruity liqueurs.

 Your next stop is Sapanta, the world’s one and only Merry Cemetery and after dinner, there will be time for you to have a nice walk through Sighetu Marmatiei before arriving back to your accommodation.
 (B,L,D)

-Today is an active day, trekking through the Iza Valley and continuing to explore Maramures with a visit to two ancient wooden churches that are part of the UNESCO World Heritage Site: Poienile Izei (Iza Meadows) and Barsana.
+Today is an active day, trekking through the Iza Valley (8.5 km, 4-6 hours, easy-moderate) and continuing to explore Maramures with a visit to two ancient wooden churches that are part of the UNESCO World Heritage Site: Poienile Izei (Iza Meadows) and Barsana.
 Perfected across generations, the art of wood carving remains the chief craft of the local community, as you’ll see in an arts and crafts workshop.

-After the presentation you’ll have the opportunity to taste the local products in one of the most picturesque and well preserved regions in Romania.
-Your journey will continue on to Botiza, the village known for its wool carpets, where you will visit a family that sews carpets.
+After the presentation you’ll have the opportunity to taste the local products in one of the most picturesque and well-preserved regions in Romania.
+Your journey will continue to Botiza, the village known for its wool carpets, where you will visit a family that sews carpets.
 (B,L,D)

-The first half is through the forest, followed by a meadow that leads you to the lake in a gentle downhill decline.
+Today’s trek starts with the first half through the forest, followed by a meadow which leads you to the lake in a gentle downhill decline.
+(B,L,D)

 Today begins in Sucevita, visiting Sucevita Monastery and Marginea Pottery Workshop will reveal the technique of handcrafting traditional black ceramics.
 You will have the opportunity to admire and purchase painted eggs with traditional patterns, as well as traditional blouses.